Why We Avoid Putting Pianos on Outside Walls & What’s Changed

 So… Why Do We Say “Don’t Put Your Piano on an Outside Wall?”

-This old rule comes from a time when houses were built much less efficiently.
+This old rule dates back to a time when houses were built much less efficiently.
 Insulation was poor, and in winter, you could actually feel the cold coming through the walls and windows.
 This meant temperature and humidity fluctuated much more near the outside walls.

-Since humidity and temperature affect tuning stability, putting a piano on an outside wall meant more tuning problems.
+Since humidity and temperature affect tuning stability, placing a piano on an exterior wall led to more tuning problems.

 What’s Different Now?